Entanglement distillation from Gaussian input states by coherent photon addition: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Quantum states of light are very important resource for quantum communication and computation protocols \cite{Nilson00,knill01}.
 Especially, entangled states play a key role in quantum information processing (QIP), such as quantum teleportation \cite{ben93}, entanglement swapping \cite {zuk93}, remote state preparation \cite{ben01} and quantum repeaters \cite {bri98}.
 Quantum states of propagating light beams can be treated as discrete single photon states or quantum continuous variables (QCV) states, which can be analyzed either by photon counting or by homodyne detection, respectively.
-QCV is a very interesting system of QIP \cite{bra03}, which encoding the information in the quadratures $x$ and $p$ of traveling light fields.
-In most studies the QCV states are limited to Gaussian states because of their well understood theoretical structure and ability to be easily generated experimentally \cite{bra03}.
+QCV is a very interesting system for QIP \cite{bra03}.
+It encodes the information in the quadratures $x$ and $p$ of traveling light fields.
+In most studies, the QCV states are limited to Gaussian states.
+Because the Gaussian states have well understood theoretical structure and can be easily generated experimentally \cite{bra03}.
 For example, Gaussian two-mode squeezed state (QCV entangled light) can be efficiently produced via optical parametric amplification (OPA), and the two-mode squeezing degree can be easily varied by adjusting the pump power.
-However, non-Gaussian states are also very important.
-They can be employed to fulfil optimal quantum cloning and minimal disturbance measurement for coherent states \cite{cerf05}.
-And there have been a few proposals to detect entanglement in non-Gaussian states \cite{agar}.
-Furthermore, it has been shown that Gaussian entanglement distillation requires non-Gaussian operations \cite{ei02}.
-With the current experiment conditions, one of the practical ways to prepare non-Gaussian states is the conditional subtraction\ (addition) of photons from (to) Gaussian entangled beams \cite{sub and add}.
+However, non-Gaussian operations and non-Gaussian states are also very important.
+It has been shown that Gaussian entanglement distillation requires non-Gaussian operations \cite{ei02}.
+And non-Gaussian states have been employed to fulfil optimal quantum cloning and minimal disturbance measurement for coherent states \cite{cerf05}.
+There have been some proposals to detect entanglement in non-Gaussian states \cite{agar}.
+With the current experiment conditions, one of the practical ways to prepare non-Gaussian states is the conditional subtraction\ (addition) of photons from (to) Gaussian entangled beams \cite{sub,add}.
 And the properties of these non-Gaussian states have been investigated, including the non-classicality, inseparability and entanglement \cite{pro,our07,lhr07}.